 If this sounds complicated (or it's cloudy!), there's an even easier way to get your vitamin D: Many foods in the American diet are fortified with this essential nutrient.
 In fact, fortified foods provide the majority of vitamin D in our diets.
 Almost all of the US milk supply is fortified with 100 units per cup, and that's about 25% to 50% of the recommended daily dose!
 This means milk packs a double punch for bone strength.
 Milk contains a good amount of calcium and the additional vitamin D to ensure that your body absorbs all that calcium.
 Many companies also fortify soy or almond milk with vitamin D. Compare nutrition labels at the supermarket.

 So exactly how much Vitamin D should you aim for each day?
 For all ages, the Institute of Medicine recommends getting between 600 and 800 IU per day.
 Dr. Oz recommends 1000 IU.

-So if preventing colon, prostate and breast cancers, building strong bones, fighting off colds, and slowing aging sounds like a good deal to you - look for it all in one simple package: Vitamin D.
+So if preventing colon, prostate and breast cancers, building strong bones, fighting off colds and slowing aging sound like a good deal to you, look for it all in one simple package: vitamin D.